VR51/WP-Notices/README.md

 <p>The CSS style rules must be loaded through css='' either as inline styles or through the custom.css file.
 This is because PDF creation (which leads to image creation) takes place outside of the WordPress core code.</p>

 # Changelog
-1.1.1 - 25th June 2016
+1.2.0 - 25th June 2016

 - Security improvement.
 DOMPDF directory is renamed on plugin activation.
 The new name is created via a randomly generated sha2 hash.
 Directory name is created on plugin installation and is created afresh on reinstallation.
 - New css='' attribute.
-This is used to specify inline CSS for the notice message or to load the custom CSS file from wp-content/uploads/wp-notices/css/custom.css (an upcoming version of WP Notices will include an options screen for CSS file management)
+This is used to specify inline CSS for the alert or to specify a custom CSS file to load from wp-notices/css (an upcoming version of WP Notices will include an options screen for CSS file management)
 - Activation routine.
 Install directories wp-content/wp-notices/css and wp-content/wp-notices/tmp
 - Deactivation routine.
 Plugin deactivation removes scheduled event and deletes the dirctory wp-notices/tmp. wp-notices/css remains intact in case it contains custom CSS files.
+- Added file download feature.
+Files created during image creation can now be downloaded.
+Set files='true' to display a link below the image notice.
+A future update of WP Notices will move file creation to a separate process and thereby permit file downloads for none image notices too.

 1.1.0 - 24th June 2016